11 foods that can help lower your cholesterol

 The other big problem with refined carbs?
 They're woefully low in fiber, which helps flush cholesterol out of the body (see "The fiber factor").

 The fiber factorYour body can't break down fiber, so it passes through your body undigested.
-It comes in two varieties: insoluble and soluble.
+Fiber comes in two varieties: insoluble and soluble.
 Fiber‑containing foods usually feature a mix of the two.
 Insoluble fiber does not dissolve in water.
-While it doesn't directly lower LDL, this form of fiber fills you up, crowding other cholesterol-raising foods out of your diet and helping to promote weight loss.
+While it doesn't directly lower LDL, this form of fiber fills you up, crowding cholesterol-raising foods out of your diet and helping to promote weight loss.
 Soluble fiber dissolves in water, creating a gel.
 This gel traps some of the cholesterol in your body, so it's eliminated as waste instead of entering your arteries.
 Soluble fiber also binds to bile acids, which carry fats from your small intestine into the large intestine for excretion.
-This triggers your liver to create more bile acids — a process that requires cholesterol.
+This triggers your liver to create more bile acids - a process that requires cholesterol.
 If the liver doesn't have enough cholesterol, it draws more from the bloodstream, which in turn lowers your circulating LDL.
 Finally, certain soluble fibers (called oligosaccharides) are fermented into short-chain fatty acids in the gut.
 These fatty acids may also inhibit cholesterol production. |

 The "best" foods

 2. White beans.
 Also called navy beans, this variety ranks highest in fiber content.
-Try different types of beans as well, such as black beans, garbanzos, or kidney beans, which you can add to salads, soups, or chili.
-But avoid prepared baked beans, which are canned in sauce that's loaded with added sugar.
+Try different types of beans as well, such as black beans, garbanzos, and kidney beans, which you can add to salads, soups, or chili.
+But avoid prepared baked beans, which are typically canned in sauce that's loaded with added sugar.

 5. Carrots.
 Raw baby carrots are a tasty and convenient snack - and they also give you a decent dose of insoluble fiber.

-6. Almonds.
+6. Nuts.
 Among nuts, almonds are highest in fiber, although other popular varieties such as pistachios and pecans are close behind.
 Walnuts have the added advantage of being a good source of polyunsaturated, plant-based omega-3 fatty acids.

 10. Soy.
 Eating soybeans and foods made from them, such as soy milk, tofu, and tempeh, was once touted as a powerful way to lower cholesterol.
 More recent analyses showed the effect is modest, at best.
-Still, protein-rich, soy-based foods are a far healthier choice than a hamburger or other red meat.
+Still, protein-rich, soy-based foods are a healthier choice than a hamburger or other red meat.

 11. Salmon.
 Likewise, eating cold-water fish such as salmon twice a week can lower LDL by replacing meat and delivering healthy omega-3 fats.
 Other good fish options include chunk light canned tuna and tinned sardines.